Myth Busting: The Productivity–Pay Gap (2022)

 Each country has a specific combination of factors that bring the pace of wage growth closer to the one of productivity, compared to the rest of the world.

-Yet, there is one detail that caught our attention — more than half of the countries on the list have a weekly average lower than 40 hours.
+Yet, there is one detail that caught our attention — 7 out of 10 of the countries on the list have a weekly average lower than 40 hours.

 There might be something right about the idea, provided that the workers’ compensation stays the same for the lower number of hours.